waleednegm/JenkinsPipeline-1/README.md

-# Simple_Java_App_Using_Docker_And_Jenkins
+# Jenkins Pipeline Using to Build Java Project And Push To DockerHub

-Using Jenkins To Build java project using maven and Push Docker Image To DockerHub
+Using Jenkins To Build java project using maven , create Docker Image And Push the Docker Image To DockerHub